atlonxp/for-smm-panel-v1/README.md

 ---

-<p align="center">This projects foundation does not belong to For Development.
+<p align="center">This projects foundation does not belong to Egecan Akıncıoğlu.
 It has been developed and customized by our team.</p>